 What makes humor work?
 How can you know that your readers will laugh?

 “What to do?”
-You pace back and forth in a dither, unsure whether or not this is a genre for you.
-“What are the pros and cons, when writing in this genre?”
+You pace back and forth in a dither, unsure whether or not you can do this.

-Can’t figure out where to go for help in making this important decision?
+Can’t figure out where to go for help in making these important decisions?
 Might we suggest the tried and true?
-Who better to provide you with an answer than author Christina Paul, who has agreed to be Guest Quill for the 3/16-31/15 Pen & Ink session?
+Who better to provide you with an answer than author Anna Burke, who has agreed to be Guest Quill for the 5/16-31/15 Pen & Ink session?

 Before you pay for years of intense therapy, might we suggest that you grab a pen and paper and get ready to take some notes.
-There’s no telling what you might learn from an answer that’s come from someone as successful and talented as Christina Paul is!
+There’s no telling what you might learn from an answer that’s come from someone as successful and talented as Anna Burke is!